 Take a look and see how Jay Scotts planters were perfect for this office space!

 The client was looking to find planters that would not only compliment the office space but also keep the plants healthy and not be a potential nuisance or safety hazard.View Project

 Jay Scotts Planters Integrate Well With Biophilic Design

 Made from commercial-grade fiberglass and handcrafted to perfection, our dedication to designing, manufacturing, and delivering world-class planters at incredible value has led us to the global leaders we are today.

-Available in an array of 18 stunning colors that will be suitable for any color scheme you or your clients require, our team at Jay Scotts hand finish each planter with a UV protective coating before it leaves our headquarters in Miami, Florida.
+Available in an array of 20 stunning standard colors, and the option for custom colors, that will be suitable for any color scheme you or your clients require, our team at Jay Scotts hand-finishes each planter with a UV protective coating before it leaves our headquarters in Miami, Florida.